hoainam12k/unite-react-node-app-workshop/workshop.md

 Unfortunately, this code won't actually work yet.

-This is due to the fact that we are missing one crucial piece of a modern web app; client side Javascript.
+This is due to the fact that we are missing one crucial piece of a modern web app: client side Javascript.
 We will need to be able run our React code in the browser to rectify this.

 #### Step 3: React in the Browser